All Things Stewart Mineral Springs

 In our dreams...

 One suddenly looked back wistfully on old regime after experiencing recent disaster.
 We had clothing-optional banned, gazebo altar erased, and sweat lodge banished.
-Masseuse took slashed cut and gift shop consignees' share shrank.
+Masseuse took reduced cut and gift shop consignees' share shrank.
 Lobby's oracle cards disappeared.
 Over an acre of stately tall pine and cedar trees were mowed down, almost certainly needlessly.
-Workers no longer got free monthly baths, or even employee discount; low echelon workers still worked at minimum wage...Then bathhouse is closed, with it the heart and soul of the realm.
+Workers no longer got free monthly baths, or even employee discount; lower echelon workers still worked at insulting minimum wage...Then bathhouse, heart and soul of the realm, first shut, then was gutted.

-To call intended repurposing of structure Shambala House is like cutting down all the tall majestic trees in Bay Area spot and then calling it Redwood City.
+To call the repurposed bathhouse building Shambala House is like cutting down all the tall majestic trees in the Bay Area spot and then naming it Redwood City.

-Future prospects couldn't look more dismal, short of closing front gates outright -- again, a possibility if current owners eventually give up gilded, half-baked plans and can't sell right away by inadequate or inappropriate publicizing and/or holding out for too much money, and eventually end up attracting detached deep-pockets buyer, perhaps some speculator who goes around snapping up distressed properties and then coldly decides how best to tweak places to flip for fastest profit.
+Future prospects couldn't look more dismal short of closing front gates outright -- again, a possibility if current owners eventually give up gilded, half-baked , private-minded plans and can't sell right away, due to perhaps inadequate or inappropriate publicizing and/or holding out for too much money, and eventually end up attracting detached deep-pockets buyer, perhaps some speculator who goes around snapping up distressed properties and then decides how best to flip for fastest profit and then fly like a vulture into the night, looking for other easy prey.

-Things had become so sorrowful that writer, once full-tilt volunteer, with grave reluctance unplugged from Springs in late 2017 after 18 years psyched work-trade (and nine years evolving this site).
+Things had become so sorrowful that writer, longtime, full-tilt volunteer, with grave reluctance unplugged from Springs in late 2017 after 18 years psyched work-trade (and nine years building up this site).

-Fact that current owners' Pneuma website has referred to Stewart Mineral Springs as Pneuma Retreat Center definitely boded ill for any fans nurturing hopes of visiting and experiencing even the faintest glimmer of former unfettered, grounded, spirit-soaring enjoyment of realm.
+Fact that current owners' Pneuma website referred to Stewart Mineral Springs as Pneuma Retreat Center definitely boded ill, sounding alarm bells to any fans nurturing hopes of visiting and experiencing even the faintest glimmer of former grounded, spirit-soaring benefit of special realm.

 Place is obviously at hyper-critical juncture.
-Assuming worst rumor was only cynical imagining worst and place does morph into retreat lodgings for Pneuma-related groups only, Stewart aficionados can kiss place goodbye...or visualize universe manifesting new, service-loving, legal nonprofit stewardship bringing back bathhouse and restaurant and sweat lodge full tilt amid fresh community involvement.
+Assuming worst rumor is true and place is indeed hellbent on trying to get away with morphing it into some manner of private compound for Pneuma-related groups only, Stewart aficionados can either kiss place goodbye...OR visualize and pray for the universe to manifest a new, service-loving, legally nonprofit stewardship that might bring back the bathhouse and restaurant and sweat lodge full steam amid fresh community involvement.

 The choice is ours.